 They're easily explored on your own mainly, you'll want to eat, with a few breaks for shopping but if you're interested in history and would like expert narration, the Chicago Architecture Foundation offers tours of some neighborhoods, and Chicago Food Planet offers a great food tour of Chinatown.

 Trip Tips: Planning a trip to Chicago

-Before booking fares to Chicago, first check its convention calendar to see if a huge convention is in town; if so, rooms will be very expensive.
-A quick look at Hot Rooms also will give you an idea of what rates will be.
+Before booking fares to Chicago, first check its convention calendar to see if a huge convention or event is in town; if so, rooms will be hard to find and very expensive.

 You'll find good rates in late fall, in the two weeks before Christmas and in winter.
 For more, see Christmas in Chicago.